Effect of Anterior Nasal Packing on Middle Ear Pressure

-Objectives: To assess the effect of anterior nasal packing on middle ear pressure.
+Objectives: To evaluate the effect of anterior nasal packing on middle ear pressure.

 How to Cite